jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

-    The heart of a good software design is its modularity—which is my ability to make most modifications to a program while only having to understand a small part of it.
+    The heart of a good software design is its modularity - which is my ability to make most modifications to a program while only having to understand a small part of it.

     One of the most straightforward reasons to move a function is when it references elements in other contexts more than the one it currently resides in.
 Moving it together with those elements often improves encapsulation, allowing other parts of the software to be less dependent on the details of this module.